 Fertilizer can be used when germinating fruit and veg seeds to grow your own groceries.
 This is yet another way you can use homemade fertilizer to be at one with the environment around you.
 Also, once these have germinated and turned into plants, your fertilizer can help the groceries grow big and strong.

 You can use fertilizer in plant beds and in pots.
 After all, it is just compost.
 Anything you would normally use compost for is a fair game with homemade fertilizers!

 Also, did you know that you can even use some of it as a weed control?
 This article about salt being a natural weed preventer talks about other low-cost weed killers.
-For example, you can read how wet newspaper with compost on top of it can be used to keep weeds in check.
+For example, you can read how a wet newspaper with compost on top of it can be used to keep weeds in check.

 Compost Bins – Getting it Right